What size is it? There's several ways to detect the dimensions of a graphic found on the web or your computer.

 Excerpts and photos from the travel diary of a student of ancient Greek art, archaeology and mythology.

-The Roman game of Rota was popular with Roman soldiers 2000 years ago.
+The Roman game of Rota was popular with Roman soldiers as long as 2000 years ago.
 It's easy to play, and unlike tic-tac-toe, it's not liable to end in a tie!
+Here's what you need to know.

 Viral videos come and go.
 In 2009, an apparent flash mob staged "The Sound of Music" in the Antwerp Train Station.
 Who was behind it?
 Well...